 - Days payable outstanding

-Quick example: Imagine you buy from an online store (just like Amazon).
+Imagine you buy from an online store (just like ).
 You ordered an item and spent $50.
 You’ll get the item in 7 days.
 The online store has already collected the $50 and will ask the supplier to send it over to you within a week.
 But the store will pay the supplier only after 30 days.
 This means that now the store has $50 that can spend the next three weeks before the amount is due to the supplier.
-Those three extra weeks are crucial as the money could be spent to order other items and sell it with the same cash conversion cycle.
+Those three extra weeks are crucial as the money could be spent to order other items and sell them with the same conversion cycle.

-A cash machine pattern for generating additional cash starts from efficiently managing three aspects:
+A financial model, driven by cash conversion cycles, can be used for generating additional by efficiently managing three aspects: